Falcao joins Lemina and Andone at Galatasaray

 Galatasaray concluded a productive deadline day by signing Colombia striker Radamel Falcao on a free transfer.

-Falcao has penned a three-year deal with Galatasaray, the 22-time Turkish champion confirmed.
+Falcao has penned a three-year deal with Galatasaray, the 22-time Turkish champions confirmed on Monday.

 Former Atletico Madrid favourite Falcao returned to Stade Louis II for the 2016-17 season, where he captained a Monaco side featuring the likes of Kylian Mbappe, Bernardo Silva, Fabinho and Thomas Lemar to a stunning Ligue 1 title triumph.